ddavisgraphics/xml_data_manipulation/README.md

 # User
 Modify the CONST file paths in the all.rb file to your file path and run `ruby all.rb`.
 Sit back and watch the progress bar.

+# Errors / Poor Data
+If no data exists in the record or object methods, then the file will be skipped and mentioned in the log file that will generate in the export.
+It will have the same timestamp at the start of the text file as the csv does.
+The test data shows this is two records.